 - Consistency—Having a clear set of values that are known and shared across the organization

-- Adaptability—Focusing on learning from competitors and customers, and adapting responses and strategy as a result
+- Adaptability—Focusing on learning from competitors and customers, and adapting responses and strategies as a result

-Changes in culture led to greater success because of customer satisfaction.
+Changes in workplace culture led to greater success because of customer satisfaction.